Malicious Mobile Applications (6 Ways to Avoid Grayware & MalApps)

 It's no mystery that mobile devices can pose considerable security risks to their users.
-From SMS phishing to mobile botnets, these devices can become vectors for cyber criminals looking to harvest information.
+From SMS phishing to mobile botnets, these devices can become vectors for cybercriminals looking to harvest information.
 Added to these growing mobile threats, are malicious applications.
 These applications provide a means of gathering sensitive information including location, phone number, and other personally identifiable information.
-Not only do these applications put the user at risk, they can prove a threat to the wider network that these devices are connected to.
-Fortunately, there are ways to avoid malicious apps, and keep your mobile devices safe.
+Not only do these applications put the user at risk, but they can also prove a threat to the wider network that these devices are connected to.
+Fortunately, there are ways to avoid malicious apps and keep your mobile devices safe.

 - Lifestyle apps (27.3%)

 - Music and Audio (19.7%)

 So what makes an application malicious?
 Unfortunately, the answer is not always so clear-cut, particularly due to the rise in "grayware" applications.
 Grayware has become something of an umbrella term for applications that are troublesome for users, but "aren't completely malicious."
 These applications can include hack tools, accessware, spyware, adware, dialers, and joke programs, often barraging recipients with pop-up ads or site redirects.
 Moreover, grayware can leave a device vulnerable to more severe types of malware, including viruses and Trojan horses.
 Symantec reported a 20% increase in grayware application variants in 2017, for a total of 3,655 types.
 Of these: